‘Star Wars’ mania came to The Second City.

 5. Hand Art

-Dad would love to get one of those paint things of your hand print saying “congrats I’ve never been arrested.”
+Dad would love one of those paint things of your hand print saying, “Congrats!
+I’ve never been arrested.”
 It’s a kind reminder that you aren’t a complete failure.

 Happy Father’s Day!

-Becca Taubel has performed with Second City Theatricals aboard the Norwegian Epic and is a current HouseCo member.
+Becca Taubel has performed with Second City Theatricals aboard the Norwegian Epic and is a former HouseCo member.
 She likes unicorns.
 USA!
 USA!